 Historically, both scale and trust have been unlocked by larger media budgets.
 In-store advertising, television, and print are considered more trustworthy channels by many consumers vs. more “challenger-friendly” channels such as radio, digital audio and direct mail - and until recently, access to those “trustworthy” channels was expensive and limited.

 However, this is rapidly changing.
-TV buying is increasingly democratized and the lines between broadcast and digital are blurring – now, almost any brand can purchase OTT or VOD inventory with many major TV and streaming providers without the historic gatekeepers of ad agencies and upfront, negotiated media buys.
+TV buying is increasingly democratised and the lines between broadcast and digital are blurring - now, almost any brand can purchase OTT or VOD inventory with many major TV and streaming providers without the historic gatekeepers of ad agencies and upfront, negotiated media buys.
 More addressable options like Sky AdSmart in the UK will only continue this trend.
 In-store placements are going digital and can in some cases even be bought programmatically with some partners in the United States or directly from retailers via their own exchanges.